Chris Daniels (musician): Early life and career

 In 2015, Daniels released Funky to the Bone, which was critically acclaimed by international media outlets and blues and soul magazines including Downbeat and Roots Music Report.
 Daniels teaches full-time and performs more than 100 shows a year.

 In early 2018, Daniels was named the executive director of the Colorado Music Hall of Fame.

+In 2021 Daniels, Hazel Miller and Dana March released What We Did, an album that raised funds for Inner City Health Center, a health and wellness provider for underserved populations in Denver and the surrounding metro area.

+In 2024, 2024 Chris Daniels & The Kings with Freddi Gowdy released 40: Blues With Horns Volume II celebrating their 40th year.